dsp2003/clef/README.md

 + [N] Farmable Peanut Seeds can be planted and will drop Peanut Seed or Peanuts

++ [M] Rice requires to be submerged in water for at least 0.5 of block (2.0 max) to grow properly and no longer consumes wetness from soil

 + [N] Wild Peanut Seeds will spawn in Garden and Forest biomes on the previously unvisited worlds

 + [N] Consumable Peanuts can be grown with farmable Peanut Seeds